 One of the most rewarding aspects of my job is having the opportunity to learn more about our incredible students—the personal stories that make up their lives, what they hoped for before they arrived here and hope for in the future, what their families have sacrificed in order for them to attend Middlebury.
 By the time our seniors graduate, they have become so much more to me than names on a list or faces passing by on campus.
 They are friends and colleagues—people for whom I have a great deal of respect and admiration.
-Read the rest of this entry »
+Continue Reading »

 This month marks the conclusion of my third year blogging for One Dean’s View.
 It seems like a good time to assess the blog’s future.
 Where should it go from here?
 I would like your opinion.

 The blog has had very good readership over the last three years, with people visiting from off and on campus.
 But my hope that One Dean’s View would become a dynamic forum for open discussion hasn’t materialized the way I’d hoped.
 Over the last many months, readers have stopped commenting publically, using e-mail instead.
 I know of one instance where the discussion took place on a social media site.
-Read the rest of this entry »
+Continue Reading »

 This week, my guest blogger is Leah Fessler ’15.
 As a Narrative Journalism Fellow and contributor to middbeat.org and the Campus, she’s learned a thing or two about interacting face-to-face.
 Please join in the discussion; your comments are always welcome. —Shirley M. Collado